 The remainder of the palliative care professionals and other healthcare professionals consider that, in certain well-defined circumstances, patients whose deaths are reasonably foreseeable, and who are suffering intolerably and beyond the reach of any treatment acceptable to them, should be permitted to seek relief via assisted dying.
 The medical team will seek to provide relief as best they can while acknowledging that their powers are limited and that one conclusion to the palliative care journey resides in a medically assisted death.

 Even physicians uncomfortable with MAID may offer terminal sedation.
 This procedure involves administering powerful drugs that render the recipient unconscious and allows them to die sooner than perhaps they might otherwise have done but relieved from anguish during their final few days.
 The intention of these practitioners is to relieve symptoms and not to bring about death — a fine ethical point but a real one.

 It has to be emphasized that the patient is in charge during these grave circumstances and makes a free choice about the road to be travelled.
 The healthcare workers looking after him or her have the task of clearly explaining the situation and outlining in an unbiased manner the available options.

 Without a doubt, the primary concern of these workers is the care and treatment of their seriously ill patients.
 But when Ms. Kay writes that “activists for euthanasia regard activists for palliative care as rivals for the same customers,” this calls into question the integrity of healthcare professionals facing difficult ethical and practical problems.
 It also exposes Barbara Kay’s writing on this subject as ill-considered, hurtful and unhelpful.

-Dr. David Amies is a retired doctor in Lethbridge, Alta., and a member of DWD Canada's Physicians Advisory Council.
+Dr. David Amies is a retired doctor in Lethbridge, Alta., and a member of DWDC's Clinicians Advisory Council.

 (Header photo credit: Robert Shields/Brooke Army Medical Center Public Affairs)